-Many of the SIR's rivers, streams and floodplain wetlands are internationally significant (MDBA, 2010), including the Ramsar-listed Barmah Forest (DELWP, 2021c).
+Many of the SIR's rivers, streams and floodplain wetlands are internationally significant, including the Ramsar-listed Barmah Forest.

-Water began being stored and deployed specifically for the SIR's environment in the early 1990s15.
-There was mixed success in those pioneering years because the small volumes of water delivered for the environment also relied heavily on natural flooding to meet objectives, such as getting waterbirds to nest and raise their young through to the fledgling stage16.
+Water began being stored and deployed specifically for the SIR's environment in the early 1990s.
+There was mixed success in those pioneering years because the small volumes of water delivered for the environment also relied heavily on natural flooding to meet objectives, such as getting waterbirds to nest and raise their young through to the fledgling stage.

-The 6619 gigalitres of water delivered for the environment since the early 1990s has targeted diverse objectives and sites such as: public land biodiversity of the Barmah-Millewa Forest floodplain, Kinnairds Wetland near Numurkah and Reedy Swamp near Shepparton; private land biodiversity of Brays Swamp near Kyabram; and water quality of the Goulburn River and Broken Creek (GBCMA, 2021a)17.
+The 6619 gigalitres of water delivered for the environment since the early 1990s has targeted diverse objectives and sites such as: public land biodiversity of the Barmah-Millewa Forest floodplain, Kinnairds Wetland near Numurkah and Reedy Swamp near Shepparton; private land biodiversity of Brays Swamp near Kyabram; and water quality of the Goulburn River and Broken Creek.

-More water has been made available for the environment by reducing losses in storage and delivery as well as purchase of water from irrigators (GBCMA, 2016, p.
-18).
-In recent years, a marked increase in water delivered for the environment (
+More water has been made available for the environment by reducing losses in storage and delivery as well as purchase of water from irrigators.
+In recent years, a marked increase in water delivered for the environment has reduced environmental risks, sometimes significantly.

-Figure 1 below) has reduced environmental risks, sometimes significantly.
+Water availability for agriculture

-Water availability for agriculture SIR prosperity depends on water deliveries for irrigated agriculture (Agriculture Victoria, 2020).
-Deliveries have declined significantly (
+SIR prosperity depends on water deliveries for irrigated agriculture.
+Deliveries have declined significantly and are at risk of reducing further.